gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 In normal operation, the HDI Deployer will schedule only the set of added and modified files for deployment.
 The set of deleted files is not scheduled for undeployment.

-In order to undeploy deleted files, an application needs to include an undeploy whitelist via an `undeploy.json` file in the root directory of the `db` module (right beside the `src/` and `cfg/` folders).
-The undeploy whitelist `undeploy.json` file is a JSON document with a top-level array of file names:
+In order to undeploy deleted files, an application needs to include an undeploy allowlist via an `undeploy.json` file in the root directory of the `db` module (right beside the `src/` and `cfg/` folders).
+The undeploy allowlist `undeploy.json` file is a JSON document with a top-level array of file names:

 `undeploy.json`: